128technology/docs/docs/intro_installation_bootable_media.md

   ![2nd HA Peer IP](/img/initializer_Serial4dHANode.png)

 3. Enter the **HA Peer Credentials**.
 This is a one time operation for the initialization of the second HA Node with the first HA Peer.
 The `t128` user can be used for this operation.

   ![HA Peer Credentials](/img/initializer_Serial4eHAPeer.png)

 4. Press the **Enter** key to select **OK**.
 The Initializer performs a hardware compatibility check.
 The compatibility check may fail due to warnings or failure notices, which are displayed in the output script.
 If no **failures** are present, you can choose to continue with the installation even if multiple warnings exist.
-For information on why a specific test may have failed or generated a warning, contact 128T technical support.
+For information about why a specific test may have failed or generated a warning, contact 128T technical support.

 5. After the initialization process completes the setup, the following screen displays.
 Use the Enter key to select `Got it!`